Electrostat-Lab/AVR-Sandbox/HelloMPLab.X/README.md

 targets : prerequisites ; recipe
 recipe
 ```
-So,
+So:
-targets: the targets of this rule.
+- targets: the targets of this rule.
-prerequisites: could be other targets to call other rules before the recipe and they can define some local variables.
+- prerequisites: could be other targets to call other rules before the recipe and they can define some local variables.
-recipe: an only-shell code area.
+- recipe: an only-shell code area.

 The main linux commands are delegated via the following commands:
 ```make